Frequently Asked Questions

 Q. The venue say they will look after us on the day, and provide Toastmaster services, do we still need you?

 A. In all cases where the hotel or venue says this; you should confirm that they will provide exactly what you require, and that they are providing a professionally trained Toastmaster.
 Will they introduce speakers, and make announcements?
-Will they help organise your receiving line, help to gather guests for photos?.
+Will they help organize your receiving line (if you're having one) will they help to gather guests for photos?.
 Will they be your 'go to' person throughout the event; or will they appoint the duty manager or a member of banqueting staff and trust to luck.
 Many a Wedding couple have been left disappointed by venues that have provided 'Toastmaster' services, and had wished they had engaged the services of a Professional Toastmaster.

 Q. Can you write a speech for me?